biolink/biolink-model/docs/increases_abundance_of.md

 layout: default
 ---

-# Relation: increases_abundance_of
+# Relation: increases_abundance_of _(deprecated)_

 translator_minimal
 {: .translator_minimal-subset-label }

 holds between two chemical or gene/gene product entities where the action or effect of one increases the  amount of the other within a system of interest

 URI: [biolink:increases_abundance_of](https://w3id.org/biolink/vocab/increases_abundance_of)